tslocke/hobocookbook/manual/dryml-guide.markdown

 The one thing to notice there is that the "old" version of `<card>`, i.e. the one that was active before you're extension, is available as `<old-card>`.
 That's about all there is to it.

-Here's another exaple where we add a footer to every page in our application.
+Here's another example where we add a footer to every page in our application.
 It's very common to `<extend tag="page">` in your application.dryml, in order to make changes that should appear on every page:

     <extend tag="page">
       <old-page merge>